NemetschekAllplan/PythonPartsExamples/README.md

 ## Usage

-1. Switch to the branch adequate to the Allplan version you are using
+1. Switch to the branch adequate to the Allplan version you are using.
+You are now on the branch with examples for **ALLPLAN 2026**.
 2. Save the files to the **USR** location of your Allplan installation:

     *   Obtain the USR directory by opening Allmenu -> Service -> File explorer ->